 Yellow Sac Spider

-The Tarantula is a large, hairy spider which some people keep as a pet.
-The bite from these critters can cause some discomfort and the hair can be irritating if it gets on your skin.
+The tarantula is a large, hairy spider which some people keep as a pet.
+The bite from these critters can cause some discomfort and the hair-like setae can be irritating if it gets on your skin.
 These guys are not known to cause any real harm to humans even though they are a bit scary looking.

 Funnel Web Spider